AntonS-bio/AmpliconTyper/README.md

 B) A diagram of how many amplicons have a certain number of SNPs in consensus sequence.
 The position of the number indicates the number of SNPs and the number itself - the number of amplicons.
 In first sample, 3 amplicons have 0 SNPs (0th place), and 1 amplicon has 2 SNPs (third place).
 In the second sample, 12 amplicons have 0 SNPs (0th place) and 2 amplicons has 1 SNP (second place).
 This simultaneously shows the presence of products and identified possible off-target amplification.

+C) In S. Typhi, some genotypes are labels are not strictly hierarchical.
+For example, genotypes 2, 3 and 4 are a subset of genotype 1, genotypes 3 and 4 are subset of genotype 2 and genotype 4 is subset of genotype 3.
+This means that identification of these genotypes cannot be done on basis of a single SNP, because SNP that separates genotypes 0-1 from genotype 2 will also be present in genotypes 3 and 4.
+For these high level genotypes special logic is used to determine which of these genotypes (0, 1, 2, 3 and 4) are possible with within a sample.
+The possible genotypes are reported in this field.
+When "Any" is reported, amplicons provide no information of high level genotypes.

-C) List of genotype alleles identified in the amplicons.
+D) List of genotype alleles identified in the amplicons.
 The number in brackets indicates percentage of reads (read depth) that support the genotype assignment.
 Sometimes, a reference position that is linked to specific genotype has unexpected nucleotide.
 This is reported as "Unknown allele at known position".

-D) List of AMR linked alles idenfitied in the amplicons.
+E) List of AMR linked alles idenfitied in the amplicons.
 The number in brackets indicates percentage of reads (read depth) that support the genotype assignment.
 In cases where genotype is based on presence/absence of amplicon (eg. S. Typhi PST6 plasmid) the amplicon name will be reported here if detected..

-E) When classification was done from FASTQ files, this show the total number of reads in each sample.
+F) When classification was done from FASTQ files, this show the total number of reads in each sample.

-F) This shows the total number of reads that mapped to some amplicon and also were of correct length taking options "-s" and "-l" into account.
+G) This shows the total number of reads that mapped to some amplicon and also were of correct length taking options "-s" and "-l" into account.

-G) This is number of reads of wrong length.
+H) This is number of reads of wrong length.
 Note that normally, not all reads are mapped, so H + I <> G

-The rest of repot contains details on each sample as well as each sample's amplicon and these can be jumped to via hyperlinks in the report file.
+The rest of report contains details on each sample as well as each sample's amplicon and these can be jumped to via hyperlinks in the report file.

+In addtion to the HTML report, the classify command also outputs a tab delimited file with the same name as the HTML file.
+This delimited file contains all the fields from the HTML report for simpler aggregation of results and downstream analysis.

 ## Getting data out of model file